wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 conditioning and the awareness that the infinite variety of conditions depends on our infinite ability to be conditioned and to give rise to variety.
 To the conditioned mind the unconditioned appears as the totality as well as the absence of everything.
-Neither can be directly experiënced, but this does not make it not-existent.
+Neither can be directly experienced, but this does not make it not-existent.

 **Q:**&ensp;Is it not a feeling?

 **M:**&ensp;A feeling too is a state of mind.
-Just like a healthy body does not call for attention, so is the unconditioned free from experiënce.
-Take the experiënce of death.
+Just like a healthy body does not call for attention, so is the unconditioned free from experience.
+Take the experience of death.
 The ordinary man is afraid to die, because he is afraid of change.
 The <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is not afraid because his mind is dead already.
 He